syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Getting-Started.md

 ## Creating a simple ImageEditor sample

-This section explains how to create a SfImageEditor and configure it.
+This section explains how to create a simple SfImageEditor sample along with the ways to configure it.
 The SfImageEditor control can be configured entirely in C# code or by using XAML markup.

 ### Creating the project